bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Filtering notes

-You can disable local filtering competely by setting the `no-local-filtering` prop to `true`.
+You can disable local filtering completely by setting the `no-local-filtering` prop to `true`.

 See the [Complete Example](#complete-example) below for an example of using the `filter` feature.